comrade-palitos/theory/against-bernsteinism.md

 -**Eduard Bernstein**, "Evolutionary Socialism", *2b*

+Al-Din and Bernstein are in agreement in the belief that the middle class will thrive as capitalism develops onward.
+They differ only in the manner that they reckon with the existence of monopolies in the world as we know it.
+Bernstein, through pure delusion and will, managed to convince himself that monopolies were not growing in power in 1899.
+Al-Din, on the other hand, recognizes the presence of monopolies of many character, but insists this to be the result of an unnatural intereference in capitalism that would not occur otherwise.

+Fortunately, Lenin responds to both cases, at once, clearly asserting the tendency towards monopoly, and eventually imperialism, is an *innate* property of capitalism that cannot be stopped, only delayed.
+He states that both in the tarif-protected Germany and free-market Britain, monopoly was created as a natural result of capitalist concentration.

+>We have seen that in its economic essence imperialism is monopoly capitalism.
+This in itself determines its place in history, for monopoly that grows out of the soil of free competition, and precisely out of free competition, is the transition from the capitalist system to a higher socio-economic order.
+We must take special note of the four principal types of monopoly, or principal manifestations of monopoly capitalism, which are characteristic of the epoch we are examining.
+Firstly, monopoly arose out of the concentration of production at a very high stage.
+This refers to the monopolist capitalist associations, cartels, syndicatess, and trusts.
+We have seen the important part these play in present-day economic life.
+At the beginning of the twentieth century, monopolies had acquired complete supremacy in the advanced countries, and although the first steps towards the formation of the cartels were taken by countries enjoying the protection of high tariffs (Germany, America), Great Britain, with her system of free trade, revealed the same basic phenomenon, only a little later, namely, the birth of monopoly out of the concentration of production.
+>
+-**V. I. Lenin**, "Evolutionary Socialism", *10*

+## Revolution versus Reform

+He then claims that these expansions of social ownership to more petty bourgoise are "the propsects of socialism".

+> It is thus quite wrong to assume that the present development of society shows a relative or indeed absolute diminution of the number of the members of the possessing classes.
+Their number increases both relatively and absolutely.
+If the activity and the prospects of social democracy were dependent on the decrease of the “wealthy”, then it might indeed lie down to sleep.
+But the contrary is the case.
+The prospects of socialism depend not on the decrease but on the increase of social wealth.

 The immediately visible commonality between Al-Din and Bernstein lies in the rejection of a revolutionary approach to abolishing private property.